 EXTERNAL_TABLE

-Supported DBMS products: Snowflake
+Supported DBMS products: Snowflake, Databricks SQL

 External table in Snowflake requires the table location to be set by using STORAGE.EXTERNAL_TABLE_LOCATION physical option.
 The syntax is of type: